dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-### **Balance Weakaura Packs**
+### **Balance WeakAura Packs**
-The following links lead to various balance druid weakaura packs.
+The following links lead to various balance druid WeakAura packs.
 These contain everything that's recommended to track to play at a high level.
 None of these are particular better or more useful than others, and which one you should use is up to your personal preference.

 - [Shrom's Ultimate AP Bar](https://wago.io/GzpP7i8ic)
 - [Genesis DF Balance Druid](https://wago.io/1HX3XwarK)